 Step 1 – Determine the Scope of the Change

-Along with identifying what the change is, you’ll want to identify the benefit of making change or the business need driving the change as well.
-This will help your change approval team determine whether or not the proposed change is worth the effort.
-But we’re getting a step or two ahead of ourselves.
-Before the change request form can be submitted for approval, you’ll need to understand what it will take to implement the change.
-That’s covered in Step 2.
+Along with identifying what that change is, you’ll want to identify the benefit of making a change or the business need driving that change.
+So you ask, “Why?”
+Just like we do for new requirements, we do that for changes as well.
+This is going to help your change approval team determine whether or not the proposed change is really worth the effort.

 Step 2 – Determine the Scope of Incorporating the Change